Dr Jonathan Chaplin

 Fellow

 Dr Jonathan Chaplin was appointed Honorary Fellow in 2022 and contributes to the work of the Centre for Faith in Public Life.
 He has been a member of the Divinity Faculty of the University of Cambridge since 2007.
 He is a political theologian working on issues of the state, democracy, justice, pluralism, secularism, religious freedom and environmental theology.
 He received a PhD in Christian political thought from LSE and has taught political theory and political theology at Plater College, Oxford, the Institute for Christian Studies, Toronto and the VU University, Amsterdam.
 From 2006-2017 he was first Director of the Kirby Laing Institute for Christian Ethics, based in Cambridge.
-He is Senior Fellow of a Canadian Christian think-tank, Cardus, and was Associate Fellow of Theos from 2021-22, writing regularly for both organisations.
-An Anglican, he is a member of the Church of England's Further and Higher Education Advisory Group.
-His latest book, Beyond Establishment, argues for the disestablishment of the Church of England.
-He has published numerous essays and chapters in scholarly and public outlets and edited several journal special issues.
-His include:
+He is Research Fellow of a Canadian Christian think-tank, Cardus, and was Associate Fellow of Theos from 2021-22, writing regularly for both organisations.
+An Anglican, he is a member of Ely Diocesan Synod.
+His latest book, Beyond Establishment, argues for the disestablishment of the Church of England He has published numerous essays and chapters in scholarly and public outlets and edited several journal special issues.
+His books include:

 • Beyond Establishment: Resetting Church-State Relations in England (SCM 2022).